MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

    df -h
    ```

-1. Switch to the Bastion session to az12001a-vm1 and repeat all of the steps in this tasks to configure storage on **az12001a-vm1**.
+1. Switch to the Bastion session to az12001a-vm1 and repeat all of the steps in this task to configure storage on **az12001a-vm1**.

 ### Task 3: Enable cross-node password-less SSH access